fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/12_friends.md

 - Friendship is a one-way relation: if A friends B, B can access protected and private members of A but A can not access private and protected members of B.
 - Friendship is not transitive: a friend of your friend is not your friend.
 - Friendship is not inherited: your friend's children are not your friends; your's children do not friend your friends.

+In short, friendship is a one-way relation that does not propagate.

 **Note:** it's possible to template friend statements.
 Rules regarding template friends are not covered here.